 Recall that Abram and Lot had separated because their herdsmen were arguing over water rights (Gen. 13).
 Trusting in God’s provision, Abram did not contend for the best of the land, he freely gave Lot the first choice.
 Now with the latest turn of events Lot had been carried away as the spoils of war.

 Remembering Abram’s prior encounter with Yahweh, he had been given all the land of Canaan.
 Now that inheritance was being challenged by these foreign invaders and furthermore, they had captured his own nephew.
 It was time for war!
-But these were armies and kings, trained warriors and Abrams household was hardly battled hardened fighting men.
-They were herdsmen and sojourners.
+But these were armies and kings, trained warriors and experienced fighting men.
+Abram’s household was largely ranchers, herdsmen and sojourners-hardly a match for battle hardened warriors.
 Against overwhelming odds, Abram along with 318 men pursued the raiders who were led by an alliance of four kings.
 Under Abram’s leadership they overtook the marauders and managed to defeat them and returned from battle with the recovered people and plunder.
 It was at this point that Abram was met by two individuals; the King of Sodom, who’s city had been pillaged, and the enigmatic Melchizedek who provided a meal and a blessing.

 Bread and Wine

 As a profile of Christ, Melchizedek carries attributes which are both natural and spiritual (priest of God / earthly king) allowing him to bridge the gap between heaven and earth.
 For this reason he can bring the blessing of God to Abram.
-The meal (bread and wine)1 which he served to Abram and his men after the battle provided refreshment and foreshadowed the covenant meal shared by Jesus with his disciples at the last supper.
-Said another way, we can view the Lords’ service of bread and wine at the last supper as an invitation into the renewed covenant of Abraham originally instituted by Melchizedek.
+The meal (bread and wine)1 which he served to Abram and his men after the battle provided much needed refreshment and foreshadowed the covenant meal shared by Jesus with his disciples at the last supper.
+Said another way, we can view the Lord’s service of bread and wine at the last supper as an invitation into the renewed covenant of Abraham originally instituted by Melchizedek.
+Let us also recognize that this meal and its’ elements were served in the midst of the passion week(during incredible spiritual warfare) and represents the very elements by which the war of the ages has been won.
 What an amazing early picture of Christ the Messiah!